jan-van-bergen/CPU-Raytracer/README.md

 ## Dependencies

 The project uses SDL and GLEW.
 Their dll's for both x86 and x64 targets are included in the repositories, as well as all required headers.

+The project requires Intel's SVML library.
+This is included with Visual Studio 2019, other compilers will need to link against SVML.